 You receive a Form 1099-B from a broker or barter transaction.
-The information is generally reported on a Form 8949 and/or a Schedule D as a capital gain or loss.
+The information is generally reported on Form 8949 and/or Schedule D as a capital gain or loss.
 Capital gains and losses occur when a taxpayer sells a capital asset such as stocks, bonds, or the sale of your main home.

 Grouping these like transactions means you should have two to three separate Capital Gain and Loss Item entries for Various Short term, Various Long Term covered and Various Long Term noncovered.
 Your 1099-B copy will commonly have the transactions broken down into these totals already.
-Covered assets references if the cost basis of your asset is reported to the IRS from financial company.
+Covered assets reference if the cost basis of your asset is reported to the IRS from financial company.
 Noncovered means that the cost basis was not reported to the IRS from financial company.
 This should be reported to you in Box 12 of your 1099-B or commonly with a box for covered that would be checked or blank (noncovered).

 Please make sure to keep all records for the IRS regarding these transactions in case the IRS request these documents.
 Use this table to determine how to report your 1099-B items in the program:

 |Box 1a||Description of Property - A brief description of the item or service for which the amounts are being reported (Apple Stock, Shares of Google stock)|

 |Box 1b||Date Acquired - Date the item was purchased (If grouping transactions Various Short term or Various Long Term can be selected with the alternative method)|

 |Box 1c||Date Sold - Shows the date of sale or exchange (If you previously selected Various for the date acquired, please use the last date included on your 1099-B for date sold)|